GeroStoewe/plant_friends/README.md

 To run this project locally, ensure the following are installed:

 1. IDE of your choice (e.g., Android Studio or Visual Studio Code)
-2. Flutter SDK (installation guide [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install)
+2. Flutter SDK (installation guide: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install) )
 3. Git installed
 4. Android Emulator through Android Studio (optional, only required if not using a physical Android device)
 5. Xcode Simulator for iOS (optional, only required if not using a physical iOS device)